Higher Education Emergency Relief Fund (HEERF)

 Other Aid-Related Federal COVID Relief Measures

 In addition to awards made through HEERF, many students were aided by additional measures taken by the federal government during the coronavirus pandemic.
+The national emergency for COVID is planned to end May 11, 2023.

 - Student Loan Emergency Relief Measures: Students and parent borrowers have payment forbearance, defaulted loan collection suspension, and 0% interest on U.S. Department of Education-held loans with the passing of the CARES Act and extensions made through executive action.